Real Estate Market Conditions

 in 2011, and less than its been in the last 6 years.
 For

-condos and townhomes, we are down to just under a three months supply.
+condos and townhomes, we are down to around a three months supply.

 The time a home stays on the